Agoric/documentation/main/getting-started/intro-zoe.md

 ### Getting payouts

-Because this was an AtomicSwap contract, it is over once the second party escrows the correct assets.
+Because this was an `atomicSwap` contract, it is over once the second party escrows the correct assets.
 You can get your payout of Moola with the Keyword you used ('Asset'):